ZeeSpire/zss-afk-site/_posts/en/2023-06-09-top-things-to-do-in-athena.markdown

 {% responsive_image path: assets/images/posts/athens/athens-national-garden.webp alt: "Athens National Garden" %}

-## 12. Go shopping in the Varvakeios Central Market
+## 12. Go shopping in the Varvakios Central Market
 The Central Market of Athens, also known as Varvakios (or Varvakeios) Market, is one of the city's oldest and largest markets.
 It's located in the heart of Athens, near Omonia Square, and it is a tourist attraction in itself.

 It's known for its lively atmosphere and is a great place to experience the local culture and cuisine.
 The market is particularly busy in the mornings when locals come to shop for fresh ingredients for their meals.